 Third, we contribute to the literature on agricultural technology adoption by estimating an experimental demand curve for agricultural inputs.
 There is a very large literature in development that examines the various demand- and supply-side factors that may depress adoption of these inputs.
-These include credit, liquidity, and insurance constraints (Karlan et al., 2015; Maitra et al., 2017), social learning and experience (Conley and Udry, 2010; Emerick, 2017; Foster and Rosenzweig, 1995), and behavioral biases (Duflo et al., 2011; Hanna et al., 2014) on the demand side; and the role of quality uncertainty (Bold et al., 2017) and infrastructural bottlenecks (Aggarwal, 2018; Aggarwal et al., 2018; Shamdasani, 2016; Suri, 2011) on the supply side.
+These include credit, liquidity, and insurance constraints (Karlan et al. 2014; Maitra et al., 2017), social learning and experience (Conley and Udry, 2010; Emerick, 2017; Foster and Rosenzweig, 1996), and behavioral biases (Duflo, Kremer, and Robinson, 2011; Hanna, Mullainathan and Schwartztein, 2014) on the demand side; and the role of quality uncertainty (Bold et al., 2017) and infrastructural bottlenecks (Aggarwal, 2018; Aggarwal et al., 2018; Shamdasani, 2016; Suri, 2011) on the supply side.
 However, simply documenting the sensitivity of demand to price is important, especially for sub-Saharan Africa because many countries in the region have sizeable and expensive input subsidy programs.
-La Estimating the price sensitivity is also important because there is significant spatial heterogeneity in input prices due to limited road infrastructure in developing countries, particularly when accounting for travel costs (Aggarwal et al., 2018).
+Estimating the price sensitivity is also important because there is significant spatial heterogeneity in input prices due to limited road infrastructure in developing countries, particularly when accounting for travel costs (Aggarwal et al. 2018).